Doberman Pinscher

 How to Care for a Doberman Pinscher

 Caring for a Doberman isn’t rocket science, but there is definitely some work involved, as with any dog.
-While their grooming needs are fairly easy to keep up with, Dobies require daily exercise and lots of training.
+While their grooming needs are fairly easy to keep up with, Dobies require a good amount of daily exercise and lots of training.
 With all that training and time spent together, you’ll quickly build a tight bond with this super-smart dog.

 Doberman Pinscher Health